NikolaiVChr/Autinn/README.md

 # Autinn
 Autinn VCV Rack plugin

-For now only 2 modules, and for Windows only.
+For now only modules for Windows.

-## Retri Transistor Lowpass Filter
+## Retri

 A 4-pole transistor ladder lowpass filter.